strawberry-graphql/strawberry/docs/guides/tools.md

 # Tools

 Strawberry provides some utility functions to help you build your GraphQL server.
-All tools can be imported from `strawberry.tools`.
+All tools can be imported from `strawberry.tools`

 ---